Solo Female Travel in Iran: how to travel to Iran as a woman

 The food, the people, the beautiful architecture, the mountains.
 Do you need more reasons for travelling to Iran as a woman?
 Read some of my posts on Iran’s beautiful cities such as Isfahan, Shiraz, Yazd, Tabriz and Qazvin.
 If you love nature you can check my posts on Masuleh, Alamut valley or Iran’s Kurdistan.

-And if your still not convinced that travelling to Iran as a woman is safe, read some other experiences of solo female travellers in Iran at Heart my backpack, Probe Around the Globe & Kami and the rest of the world.
+Once more I want to conclude and emphasize that solo female travel in Iran is safe, if you do your homework.
+And if your still not convinced that travelling to Iran as a woman is not dangerous, read some other experiences of solo female travellers in Iran at Heart my backpack, Probe Around the Globe, Kami and the rest of the world and The Globetrotting Detective.

 While I arranged everything on the spot I can understand if you would like to plan things ahead of your trip. especially if you are travelling as a woman to Iran.
 Unfortunately, because of the sanctions most regular sites like booking and Airbnb can not book things in Iran.